 My pet is shy/hyper/etc. What do we do?

 It’s okay!
 We’ll work with your pet to get the best photos possible.
 Please let me know ahead of time when you’re telling me about your pet how they act with strangers.
-I also recommend bringing your pet to the preshoot consultation, that way they aren’t meeting me for the first time during the session.
 I’ve worked with pets of all different types of personalities and as long as we work together to make your pet comfortable, we’ll get some amazing photos!

 What if my dog must be on a leash?

 No problem!
 If we must have a leash on I can photoshop it out of your chosen images.
+A retractable leashes are best if you’re wanting me to try to remove the leash from the photos.
 Another option is to choose a fashionable leash that goes with your pet’s personality.

 Where will the photoshoot take place?